 Cataracts are usually just a normal symptom of the ageing process.
 In most cases, they affect people who are aged 60 or over.
 A cataract is a clouding on the lens of the eye, causing blurred vision.

 Cataracts tend to develop slowly and in the early stages there may be no symptoms.
-But as years pass and the cataracts progresses, vision problems become more noticeable.
+But as years pass, the cataract progresses and vision problems become more noticeable.

 · Blurred vision